The Data-Driven Innovation hubs

 As part of this project, there is also a proposed A701 relief road and A702 link, which represents a significant investment in the key infrastructure needed to support the major growth planned along the A701 corridor.

-The WCDI project will provide the enabling data infrastructure platform for the wider DDI Programme.
+The EIDF project will provide the enabling data infrastructure platform for the wider DDI Programme.
 The DDI Programme requires a powerful, high capacity and flexible infrastructure, capable of responsive delivery of an expanding range of complex and bespoke data and analytical services.
-By leveraging prior investments in the Edinburgh Parallel Computing Centre (EPCC), and specifically its Advanced Computing Facility (ACF), WCDI represents a practical, flexible and cost-effective approach to the delivery of the diverse technological requirements of the DDI Programme.
+By leveraging prior investments in the Edinburgh Parallel Computing Centre (EPCC), and specifically its Advanced Computing Facility (ACF), EIDF represents a practical, flexible and cost-effective approach to the delivery of the diverse technological requirements of the DDI Programme.